 The certificate program is offered to Bloomberg students in any department of the school other than the Department of International Health; students enrolled in the BSPH MAS degree program are not eligible to apply until after they have completed their primary degree program.

 JHU graduate students who are not enrolled in the Bloomberg School of Public Health must have at least a baccalaureate degree from an accredited college or university with a strong record of successful academic performance and a minimum of one year of post-baccalaureate public health work experience.

 This certificate program is not currently open to Postdoctoral Fellows from any division of Johns Hopkins University.

-The Global Health certificate program is open only to JHSPH and JHU graduate students.
+The Global Health certificate program is open only to BSPH and JHU graduate students.
 It is not open to non-degree students, but these individuals are encouraged to consider the Global Health Practice certificate program instead.

 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Certificate Programs Tuition page.

 Questions about the program?
 We're happy to help.